Leeuwarden Air Base

 Leeuwarden Air Base (Vliegbasis Leeuwarden) is a military airbase used by the Royal Netherlands Air Force (RNLAF) - Koninklijke Luchtmacht (KLu), (IATA: LWR, ICAO: EHLW).
 The airbase was formerly one of the two F-16 Fighting Falcon bases of the RNLAF.
 The airbase lies northwest of the capital of Friesland, Leeuwarden.

-Leeuwarden Air Base is also one of the three military airbases (together with Gilze-Rijen Air Base and Volkel Air Base) that organise the twice-in-three-years Luchtmachtdagen ('Air Force Days') of the Royal Netherlands Air Force, consisting of air shows and static exhibits.
+Leeuwarden Air Base is also one of the three military airbases (together with Gilze-Rijen Air Base and Volkel Air Base) that used to organise the twice-in-three-years Luchtmachtdagen ('Air Force Days') of the Royal Netherlands Air Force, consisting of air shows and static exhibits.
 In 2006, 2008, 2011 and 2016 Leeuwarden Air Base hosted these public demonstration days.

+Since Covid, the Luchtmachtdagen have not been held, and the demonstration flights of the F-16 and AH-64 Apache have also been halted.

 History

 The airport of Leeuwarden was built in 1938, and was used as an airport between Schiphol and Eelde.
 The airport was used only infrequently at first, but that changed after the Germans invaded the Low Countries in 1940.
 The Luftwaffe used the airport as a base for their fighter aircraft (including the Messerschmitt Bf 109) and bombers.
 From the airbase the Germans could reach Great Britain.
 During World War II, and especially on the 16th and 17 September 1944, the airbase was heavily bombed by the Royal Air Force.

 After the liberation of the Netherlands the airbase was repaired, and during the first post-war years it was used as a civil airport, and KLM ran a commercial line to Schiphol.
 In 1949, Leeuwarden became a dedicated military airbase.

-During the 1970s Vliegbasis Leeuwarden was used as a temporary home of the 32nd Tactical Fighter Squadron of the U.S. Air Force.
-Normally stationed at Soesterberg airbase, they needed to move temporarily in order to allow repairs to the runway.

 Two F-16 squadrons were based at Leeuwarden Air Base: the "swing-role" 322 Squadron RNLAF and the Tactical Training Evaluation and Standardisation (TACTES) 323 Squadron RNLAF.
-323 Squadron stood down as an F-16 Squadron on October 31, 2014 (passing the TACTES task to 322 Squadron on the same day) before being reinstated as the F-35A Test Squadron on November 5, 2014 at Eglin Air Force Base.
+323 Squadron stood down as an F-16 Squadron on 31 October 2014 (passing the TACTES task to 322 Squadron on the same day) before being reinstated as the F-35A Test Squadron on 5 November 2014 at Eglin Air Force Base.

 In addition, Leeuwarden Air Base was the home base of 303 Squadron RNLAF (Search and Rescue), part of the newly formed Defence Helicopter Command (DHC).
-It employed three Agusta Bell AB 412SP helicopters before its stand-down on January 1, 2015.
+It employed three Agusta Bell AB 412SP helicopters before its stand-down on 1 January 2015.